Cork county hurling team: 1999-present

-While it was expected that the team would build on the success of 1999 the exact opposite happened.
-After a defeat to Offaly in the All-Ireland semi-final in 2000 the team went into terminal decline.
+While it was expected that the team would build on the success of 1999, instead it went down a different path.
+A loss to Offaly in the All-Ireland semi-final in 2000 was followed by a defeat to Limerick in the first round of the 2001 Munster Championship.
 In 2002 the entire senior hurling panel took the unprecedented move of going on strike.
-The players, who had been seeking better conditions, refused to play or train with the county again until the dispute with the county board was resolved.
-The players demands included having their own doctor at all Championship, League, resolving disputes over travel arrangements and providing players with free gymnasium access.
+With the support of the Gaelic Players Association the team vowed not to play or train until the county board agreed to improved funding and conditions.
+Demands included having their own doctor at all Championship and League fixtures, improved nutrition after training and matches, resolving disputes over travel and ticketing arrangements, providing players with free gymnasium access, and kit allowances as players mentioned that they were forced to pay for basic items such as extra socks.
 The strike was eventually resolved and all the demands were met, but not before the Cork footballers also went on strike in sympathy.

 Following the strike the Cork hurlers came back stronger than ever, winning three out of the next four Munster championships.
 Cork reached four consecutive All-Ireland finals with victories coming in 2004 and 2005.
 In 2006 Cork attempted to capture an elusive three-in-a-row, however, they were defeated by Kilkenny.

 The Cork senior footballers and hurlers withdrew their services for almost 100 days from November 2007 until February 2008, during a players' strike.
+This time the strike was not due to playing conditions but rather a dispute over whether the manager or board had the power to appoint selectors.

 Cork featured again in 2013, defeating Clare in the Munster semi-final but losing to Limerick in the Munster final.
 Cork went through the back door accounting for Kilkenny and Dublin on their way to the final, where they met Clare again.
 The final ended in a draw, requiring a replay and in the replay Clare beat Cork.
 Both games have been described as some of the greatest finals of all time.

 The Cork Hurling team made it to the All-Ireland Hurling Final in 2024, where they lost to Clare by 3–29 to 1–34 after extra time.

 Cork won its first national title in 20 years winning the National Hurling League Final in 2025, beating Tipperary by 3–24 to 0–23.